spring-attic/spring-android/README.md

 The new [Android Build System] provides a Gradle plugin for building Android apps, and [Gradle] itself supports external dependency resolution via Maven repositories.
 Additionally, the [Android Maven Plugin] makes it possible to build Android applications utilizing the power of [Maven] dependency management.
 See [downloading Spring artifacts] for [Maven] repository information.

 ### Rest Template

+The Rest Template library can be included in your project using Gradle or Maven.

 Gradle: